arnaud44-dev/cypress-api/README.md

-# cypress-api
+# cypress-api-tutorial
-tests api with cypress
-npx cypress open
+Repository created in the article REST API Tests with Cypress